EIvimeyCook/metRscreen/README.md

 ```

 ## Running metRscreen
 The only function metRscreen is metRscreen().
 The most important argument is "screen.file".
+This can be used in conjuction with the here::here(0 package to enable relative pathing.

 ```{r}
 library(metRscreen)